h-pawar/chimp_anc_ce_adaptation/README.md

 #-------------------------------------------------------------------------------------------------------------------

-Note - JMS extended 3P-CLR code to allow the method to analyse 5kb segments of each chromosome - available in https://github.com/joshuamschmidt/3P-CLR
+Note - JMS extended the 3P-CLR code to allow the method to analyse 5kb segments of each chromosome - available in https://github.com/joshuamschmidt/3P-CLR